+Send money to Poland from London?
 If you're a migrant and you wish to send money back to your family in Poland, there are some ways of doing that.
 Heres a brief guide.

-Best ways to make a money transfer
+Best ways to make a money transfer to Poland?

 Online money transfer is the best way to make a money transfer to Poland.
 It is a quick, fast, and safe process which is also free of charge.
 You can also check the exchange rate to learn how much your recipient will receive.

-Types of options to send money
+Types of options to send money to Poland?

 The cheapest way to send money to Poland is through World First Money Transfer and FXCapital, both of which charge 0.7% for the service.
 You can also use Halo Financial and OmnisiFX Money Transfer, which both charge 1.5% for the service.
 Barclays Bank is also available, and it charges 5% for the service.

-Restrictions on receiving money
+Restrictions on receiving money from Poland?

 Poland is listed among countries and jurisdictions of primary concerns when it comes to money laundering.
 Therefore, you may be barred from receiving money from abroad.

-Restrictions on sending money
+Restrictions on sending money to Poland?

 A recipient bank has been flagged, or a particular branch has been flagged due to concerns about money laundering.
 Also, the recipients bank account number may have been flagged for one or more reasons.

-Process to send money
+Process to send money to Poland?

 Its a simple process which involves filling up an online form with your name, phone number, and the amount you wish to transfer.
 You then need to specify which currency you want to transfer and the recipients currency.
 After getting an online quote, you can then provide details about the recipient.

-Brief economic trend
+Brief economic trend.

 The Polish economy is the sixth largest in the European Union.
 The country's GDP is projected to surpass 3% in 2017 as domestic demand increases, and growing business confidence sees investment recovering.
 Real interest rates are expected to be low while the EU structural funds are set to be disbursed speedily.
 Low manufacturing costs have made the economy more competitive.
 However, skilled workers are in short supply, which is a challenge to the economy.